socialsensor/community-evolution-analysis/README.md

 _"authorname mentionedname1,mentionedname2,... time text"_  form, to a:
 _"authorID mentionedID1,mentionedID2,... time"_  form.
 So unfortunately the content of the tweets is not available.
 The crawler however still returns data in the original form so working on a new dataset is possible.

 ##Crawler##
+Before using the crawler, the user should go on dev.twitter.com, set up an account and create a new application.
+S/he should then acquire the _Consumer key_, the _Consumer secret_, _Access token_ and the _Access token secret_ which should be manually inserted into the ../crawler/_crawl.xml_ file.
 The crawling is done though a _jar_ file in the crawler folder using the following command in the command prompt:

     java -jar retriever.jar --mentionet testnet.txt --keywords keywords.txt